The Lieberman Laboratory

 The role of chromosome architecture and higher-ordered structure is also important for genome maintenance.
 The Lieberman lab has studied the role of chromatin architecture proteins CTCF and cohesins in regulating viral genome structure and gene expression during latent infection.
 They have shown that CTCF and cohesins mediate long-distance interactions that are important for control of gene expression and maintenance of a stable latent infection.
 Loss of genome architecture leads to a change in gene expression and a transition from a circular to linear viral genome.

 Maintenance of telomere structures that maintain the ends of linear chromosomes is also important for human genome stability.
-The Lieberman lab has investigate the chromatin structure of telomeres and the expression of a telomere repeat-containing non-coding RNA, termed TERRA.
+The Lieberman lab is studying the chromatin structure of telomeres and the expression of a telomere repeat-containing non-coding RNA, termed TERRA.
 They have shown that TERRA is overexpressed in highly proliferating cells in human and mouse cancers.
 The TERRA form nuclear aggregates in cancer cells in mouse models of medulloblastoma, and TERRA RNA levels were highly over-expressed in human ovarian cancer biopsies.
 The regulation and function of TERRA expression, and its role in regulating telomere length and stability are the focus of future research.

 The Lieberman laboratory is also pursuing the development of small molecule inhibitors of the EBV encoded origin binding protein EBNA1.
 The laboratory is collaborating with structural biologists and medicinal chemists to advance hits into lead compounds for testing in animal models of EBV lymphomagenesis.
 These small molecules will be considered for further development as inhibitors of EBV-associated malignancies.